-The Dr Lanzer Clinic – Your Trusted Clinic for Liposuction in Sydney
+The Dr Lanzer Clinic – Your Trusted Cosmetic Surgery Clinic For Sydney Liposuction

 What Is Liposuction Exactly?

-Before we elaborate on liposuction, we do need to mention that liposuction is not a weight loss treatment or solution.
-The aim of liposuction is the targeted removal of excess fats in a patient with a stable bodyweight.
-Therefore, the ideal candidate for this procedure is a patient who is on or around their target weight and has tried to get rid of the excess fats through diet and exercise already.
+Before we elaborate on liposuction, we need to state that liposuction treatment is not a weight loss treatment or solution.
+The aim of liposuction or liposculpture is the targeted removal of excess fats in a patient with a stable bodyweight.
+Therefore, the ideal candidate for this procedure is a patient who has achieved their goal weight and has tried to get rid of the excess fats through diet and exercise already.
 The treatment cannot be considered as a treatment for obesity either.
 However, it can be a kick-start for a healthier lifestyle.

 During a liposuction procedure, the cosmetic surgeon will focus on the removal of fat cells.
 Through the removal of fat cells, the cosmetic surgeon can change the physical appearance of the patient.
-To get a better idea of what your body might look like after the procedure, please speak to your cosmetic surgeon for some clarification.
+It can be used to create a flatter abdomen, but also to create a more masculine male breast.
+For better insight into what your body might look like after the procedure, please speak to your cosmetic surgeon for some clarification.

 How Much Fat Can Be Removed During a Liposuction Procedure?

-Patients should be aware that the amount of fat that can be removed during a liposuction procedure is limited; this to reduce some of the risks the patient is exposed to during this procedure.
-The amount of fat that needs to be removed during a procedure can also vary from patient to patient, so the quantity of fat removed varies from patient to patient too.
+Patients should be aware that the litres of stubborn fat that can be removed safely during a liposuction procedure is limited; this to reduce some of the risks the patient is exposed to during this procedure.
+The fat that needs to be removed during a procedure can also vary from patient to patient, so the quantity of fat removed varies from patient to patient too.